 What is a Tog?

 A tog is a universal unit of measurement used to rate how warm a duvet is.
-You’ve probably seen this in duvet labels but don’t really understand the meaning.
-The higher the tog rating, the better the duvet can keep you warm.
+You’ve probably seen this on duvet labels but you never really understood the meaning.
+The higher the tog rating, the warmer the duvet.
 It refers to how efficient the duvet is in trapping warm air to keep you better insulated when you sleep.

 The tog usually ranges from 1, which is the lightest, to 15, the warmest.
 During warm months, a duvet with 1 to 4.5 tog is ideal while 13 to 15 tog is better for winter use.

-However, season should not be the only consideration for choosing a tog rating.
-For example, your bedroom could have heating units that can help you keep warm.
+However, the season should not be the only consideration for choosing a tog rating.
+For example, you could use the heating in your house that can help you keep warm.
 In this instance, a lighter tog can be used for sleeping even during the winter.
 Small children should also use lighter tog ratings because duvets with higher tog tend to be heavier and can suffocate them while shifting during the night.